CLUB NEWS (For information on proposed visits and events, click on 'Events/Diary')

-Eric is a local man who travelled all over the country photographing trains, but also took a considerable number in Burton.
+Eric is a local man who travelled all over the country photographing trains, but he also took a considerable number photos in Burton.
 Eric is unfortunately now blind and the Society purchased his collection of 17 albums from him.
 These are kept at the Club and can be readily accessed on Club Evenings should members or visitors so desire.
 Requests should be made to the Club night organiser Mark Ratcliffe.
 They are titled:

 * The Burton Area

 This album features 50 photographs taken at Cadley Hill Colliery, Swadlincote by this well-known photographer.

 OTHER ALBUMS AT CLUB HQ